seanyoung247/emoji-man/README.md

 #### HALLOWEEN HORROR
 Baddies: 🧟
 Collect: 🧠🎃	20 points each
-Destination: 🪦
+Destination: 🏛️
 Aim: A small zombie apocolyse had started.
 Nothing that emojiman can’t handle.
 Collect all the brains to starve the zombies, collect the pumpkins to throw at them .
-Flee through the cemetery
+Flee through the mausoleum

 #### WALK THE PLANK
 Baddies: ☠️🏴‍☠️